sergiodxa/remix-utils/README.md

 }
 ```

-In case the authenticity token is missing on the session, on the request body or they don't match the function will throw an Unprocessable Entity response that you can either catch and handle manually or let pass and render your CatchBoundary.
+Suppose the authenticity token is missing on the session, the request body, or doesn't match.
+In that case, the function will throw an Unprocessable Entity response that you can either catch and handle manually or let pass and render your CatchBoundary.

 ### Outlet & useParentData

-This wrapper of the Remix Outlet component let you pass an optional `data` prop, then using the `useParentData` hook you can access that data.
+This wrapper of the Remix Outlet component lets you pass an optional `data` prop, then using the `useParentData` hook, you can access that data.

-Useful to pass information from parent to child routes, example the authenticated user data.
+Helpful to pass information from parent to child routes, for example, the authenticated user data.

 ```tsx
 // parent route